ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 * TOC
 {:toc}

 ------

 ## macOS grep or ggrep

-For the MacOs, the default `grep` (FreeBSD version) is very limited.
-You cannot run all the bash commands expressed in this blog post using the MacOs standard `grep` command.
-Therefore install the grep from the home-brew:
+For the macOS, the default `grep` (FreeBSD version) is minimal.
+Using the macOS standard grep command, you cannot run all the bash commands expressed in this blog post.
+Therefore install the grep from the homebrew:

 ```bash
 brew install grep